Skip to main content

 This guide will teach you how to add native Sign in with Apple to your Clerk apps on Apple platforms.

-Configure the Apple social connection
+Enable Apple as a social connection

 Add the Sign in with Apple capability to your app